| |

 Supporting Local Villages, Communities & Businesses

-To support local villages and communities along the coast, we hire people there to work with us, we are often led by First Nations guides to limited access areas, we buy fresh food locally, buy fuel when we need it, introduce our guests to new cultures, donate recycled cans and bottles for local fund raising, honour our protocol agreements with the First Nations people whose traditional lands we visit, introduce our guests to local artists, and introduce our guests to environmental organizations that are active in the areas we visit.
+To support local villages and communities along the coast, we hire people there to work with us, we are sometimes led by First Nations guides to limited access areas, we buy fresh food locally, buy fuel when we need it, introduce our guests to new cultures, donate recycled cans and bottles for local fund raising, introduce our guests to local artists, and introduce our guests to environmental organizations that are active in the areas we visit.
 On route to meet us, we encourage our guests to enjoy some extra time visiting local museums, cultural centres, take part in local events, stay in local accommodation, buy local art, and enjoy local foods and beverages.

 Reducing Water and Energy Consumption

 On board our ship, Great Bear II, in the office, and at home, we are reducing, wherever possible, water, power, and fuel consumption.
 Our trips are designed to travel less distance each day and at slower speeds — allowing our guests more time on shore each day and allowing us to cut down on fuel consumption.
-At home in North Vancouver, we travel fewer miles each week in our vehicles, and at slower speeds, which helps reduce stress and fuel consumption.
+At home, we travel fewer miles each week in our vehicles, and at slower speeds, which helps reduce stress and fuel consumption.
 On board the ship and off, we are reducing water consumption, even though we are a part of an often wet ecosystem.
+We are happy to say that our vessel the Great Bear II is now equipped with a desalinator which allows us to make pure fresh drinking water from the ocean.
 On board the ship our electric flush toilets use minimal water, with all waste from the toilets being stored in holding tanks until they can be pumped.

 Re-use and Re-cycle